khadija20001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line this script print the third line of iacta.

 7-file this script  create a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text "Best School".

+8-cwd_state this script redirect the output of the ls -la command to ls_cwd_content file.